obieh/cicd-with-githubaction-docker-python/README.md

 ![](./img/Pasted%20image%20(18).png)

-### Indeed the two test cases in our test.pf passed.
+### Indeed the two test cases in our test.py passed.